Pictured above: Marsden M-200 High Capacity Chair Scale.

 The National Care Standards: Care Homes for Older People recognise that eating well is fundamental to good care and that nutritional status should be assessed and reviewed regularly.

-The MUST screening tool is a validated screening tool which is used nationally and implemented in NHS in care homes and hospitals.
+The MUST screening tool is a validated screening tool which is used nationally and implemented in the NHS, care homes and hospitals.
 MUST is a five-step screening tool, which is used to identify adults, who are malnourished, at risk of malnutrition or obese

 It’s important to note that the MUST screening tool is not foolproof; if you are in doubt about the nutritional status of a resident, you can contact your local community dietitian for advice.
 It may not be appropriate to use it in some circumstances, such as end of life.